swampcoin/bwrgocoin/README.md

 NWO Core integration/staging repository
 =====================================

-NWO is a brand new digital currency building up a global Community to be united against scam-attempts.
-We will offer Swap-Solutions for Communities that have been scammed by fake projects.
-We will also support Charity Organisations and, who knows, perhaps one day you will be able to pay in big online stores United Community Coin (NWO).
-The Community stands as our priority, so there will be a Government System where each holder can vote for actual projects.
-It is NOT intented to be a HIGH ROI Coin, and we will be offering support for scammed communities for as long as we have coins available for swapping.
-This ongoing swap objective is the reason for the huge Premine.
-To offer swaps for scammed coins, we need a lot of coins for the lifetime of the project, in order to offer swaps at a ratio determined in a case by case basis.
+NWO is a brand new digital currency building up a global Community to be united against the inflationary nature of all world Fiat currency.
+We support various charities long term as well.

 The NWO Code was forked from [XDNA Project](https://xdna.io/).

 If you like our Idea, feel free to contact us and work with us.
-For Discussions we use Discord: [Click here to follow invite Link](https://discord.gg/CcMaHNh).
+For Discussions we use Discord: [Click here to follow invite Link](https://discord.gg/R4FAu6b).

 ### Coin Specs